RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 -   We can enforce memory limits on processes that are allocated a given quota of GPU.
 -   We have less context switching.

-However, unlike MIGS, MPS is not memory tolerant.
+However, unlike MIG, MPS is not memory tolerant.

 It's worth calling out how the client runtime connects to the server.
 If you start a cuda application in k8s, it talks to the daemon via an env var that is a path to a socket: